AkbariCodes/AkbariCodes/README.md

 I'm **Amirali Akbari**, a frontend developer passionate about building modern, responsive and user-friendly web applications.

-I enjoy solving real-world problems, learning new technologies and transforming ideas into polished digital products.

-Currently, my main focus is mastering the React ecosystem while also exploring backend development with Node.js and Express.js.
+Currently focused on the React ecosystem while gradually expanding my backend knowledge with **Node.js** and **Express.js** on the path to becoming a Full Stack Developer.

 ---